School of Social Work

 Attributes: UUC:Dignity, Ethics & Just Soc, UUC:Social & Behavioral Sci

-SWRK 2300 - Human Behavior Social Envrnmnt
+SWRK 2300 - Human Behavior Social Environment

-Credit(s): 3 Credits
+3 Credits

 SWRK 3100 - Social Policy for Social Justice

-Credit(s): 3 Credits
+3 Credits

 The study of social policy and its resultant social welfare system is viewed as a study of the choices which a society makes in satisfying human needs, pursuing social justice, and attaining human goals.
-This course examines social policy within the context of its historical development, its current functions within contemporary society, and introduces student to the relationship between social policy and social work practice.
+This course examines social policy within the context of its historical development, its current functions within contemporary society, and introduces students to the relationship between social policy and social work practice.
 The course examines the substance of policy choices, the values and beliefs that underlie these choices, the political process through which the choices are made, and the potential roles of social workers in that process.

 Attributes: BHS-Professional, UUC:Dignity, Ethics & Just Soc, Urban Poverty - Cycles Exclusn